julioalex-rezende/ccf-app-samples/GET_STARTED.md

 docker build -t ccf-app-template:cpp-virtual -f docker/ccf_app_cpp.virtual .
 docker run ccf-app-template:virtual
 ```
 ---

 # Network Governance
-Consortium of trusted Members [governs the CCF network](https://microsoft.github.io/CCF/main/governance/index.html). members can submit proposals to CCF and these proposals are accepted based on the rules defined in the [Constitution](https://microsoft.github.io/CCF/main/governance/constitution.html).
+a Consortium of trusted Members [governs the CCF network](https://microsoft.github.io/CCF/main/governance/index.html). members can submit proposals to CCF and these proposals are accepted based on the rules defined in the [Constitution](https://microsoft.github.io/CCF/main/governance/constitution.html).
 Governance changes are submitted to a [network as Proposals](https://microsoft.github.io/CCF/main/governance/proposals.html), and put to a vote from members.

 Submit a proposal